-This report contains metrics commonly used in the oil and natural gas industry, including F&D reserves replacement, reserves life index, operating netback and operating netback recycle ratio, which have been determined by Birchcliff as set out below.
+This report contains metrics commonly used in the oil and natural gas industry, including reserves life index and capital efficiency, which have been determined by Birchcliff as set out below.
 These oil and gas metrics do not have any standardized meanings or standard methods of calculation and therefore may not be comparable to similar measures presented by other companies.
 As such, they should not be used to make comparisons.
 Management uses these oil and gas metrics for its own performance measurements and to provide investors with measures to compare Birchcliff's performance over time; however, such measures are not reliable indicators of Birchcliff's future performance, which may not compare to Birchcliff's performance in previous periods, and therefore should not be unduly relied upon.